 - Scalability: As your subscription business grows, Shopify can scale with you.
 The platform offers a range of pricing plans that provide different features and capabilities, making it easy to upgrade as your business expands.

-Overall, Shopify has everything you need to set up an online store, and with direct integration with subscription management platforms, it makes it easier than major subscription eCommerce platforms to build and run a subscription box business on Shopify.
+Overall, Shopify has everything you need to set up an online store, and with direct integration with subscription management platforms, it makes it easier than major subscription eCommerce platforms to sell subscriptions on Shopify.

 In this section, we will walk you through each step of setting up a subscription box business on Shopify.
 We will also share best practices and actionable tips to help you avoid common mistakes and build a successful business.

 Ready?
 Let’s get started.